Shed Heights and Car Hoists: The Breakdown

-To do all that, we’ve partnered with Garage Equipment, who have a vision of supplying quality workshop equipment at a competitive price.
+To do all that, we’ve teamed up with Garage Equipment [https://garageequipment.com.au/], who have a vision of supplying quality workshop equipment at a competitive price.
 They’re based all around Australia, but in particular just down the road in Canning Vale, Perth.
-Having supplied hundreds of workshops with quality equipment over more than twenty years, they’re your go to expert for everything from hoists to pipe-benders, to oil-drains and tyre changers.
+Having supplied hundreds of workshops with quality equipment over more than twenty years, they’re your go-to expert for everything from hoists to pipe-benders, to oil-drains and tyre changers.

-- Garage Equipment offer quality workshop equipment, specific to us that’s hoists and we know how to make those fit in your shed, and convince the council to let you build it.
+- We know how to make those fit in your shed, and convince the council to let you build it.

 - The most common hoists for the home shed are the 4-tonne baseplate, the 4-tonne clear floor and the 4.5-tonne clear floor.
 They’re all 2 post hoists.

 Hoists, or vehicle lifts as they’re sometimes called, were created because people grew tired of getting on their knees to work on cars.
-We’ve all been there, you spend hours crawling around under the car because a 5 minute job takes a whole lot longer when you can’t see, reach or get your hands in.
-Then the damn manifold won’t come out anyway, so you lie on your back in a weird mix of rust, WD40 and tears, crying for a bit.
+We’ve all been there, you spend hours crawling around under the car because a 5-minute job takes a whole lot longer when you can’t see, reach or get your hands in.
+You finally get the rusted to hell nuts off, then the damn manifold won’t come out anyway, so you lie on your back in a weird mix of rust, WD40, and tears.
+Crying for a little while.

 Don’t you love the old get on your knees, crawl under and give it a wriggle, then slide back out and come in from the top, repeat.
 Repeat until you either get it, give up or something else gives.

-Here at Spinifex we’re pretty big fans of not getting oil up to the elbow trying to fish the sump plug from the drain pan.
+Here at Spinifex, we’re pretty big fans of not getting oil up to the elbow trying to fish the sump plug from the drain pan.
 The last bit of oil that comes dripping out of the filter straight down your arm?
 Sure, you could love it, and there’s nothing wrong with that, but it’s never happening to us again!
-With a hoist, coilovers are now an hour job (just kidding, but definitely quicker!).
+With a hoist, coilovers are now an hour's job.
 Timing belts aren’t impossible (except maybe on a 2005 V6 Camry…), and changing the diff fluid might actually get done.

 By now there are two types of people reading this article, those that are keen to transform their work process and workshop to be easier and more efficient, and those that still think a trolley jack is just ‘good enough’.
 Let’s be honest, dropping a gearbox would be a whole lot easier if you could just lift the car straight off the ground once the box is free and properly supported.
 Or invest in a gearbox jack while you’re at it and make it seriously easy.